-Alongside building your MVP, you will be working to deliver the full functionality and solving for all use cases moving forward.
-So it's vital you don't just migrate functionality from legacy systems to existing ones.
-Know and understand how your new investment can save you time and money, eliminate unnecessary processes and automate workflows.
+Alongside building your MVP, you will be working to deliver the full functionality and solving for all use cases in the fullness of time.
+So it's vital you don't just migrate functionality from legacy systems to existing ones - know and understand how your new investment can save you time and money, eliminate unnecessary processes and automate workflows.